RememberG2/docs/docs/website/return.md

 <img src={require('./assets/short-circuit.png').default} style={{height: '375px'}} />

-If you have several custom reporters nested deeply inside other blocks, the order they run in can differ between the compiler and interpreter.
+If you have several custom reporters nested deeply inside other blocks, the order they run in can differ between the compiler and interpreter!